 The Future Flows and Groundwater Levels project has addressed these issues by carrying out a consistent assessment of the impact of climate change on river flows and groundwater levels across England, Wales and Scotland.
 We used the latest probabilistic climate projections from the Met Office Hadley Centre (UKCP09).

-The project has been co-funded by the Environment Agency of England and Wales, Defra, UKWIR, the British Geological Survey, the Centre for Ecology and Hydrology (CEH), and Wallingford HydroSolutions.
+The project has been co-funded by the Environment Agency, Defra, UKWIR, the British Geological Survey, the Centre for Ecology and Hydrology (CEH), and Wallingford HydroSolutions.

 Projections of changes in groundwater level, simulated using the project's climate projections, have been made using two types of groundwater models: